 Once sensitized, additional (and sometimes increasingly severe) reactions become likely upon future exposures, even to tiny amounts of epoxy.
 It is difficult, but not impossible to prevent recurrences.
 Resume epoxy use only after symptoms disappear, and strictly follow the recommended handling procedures to prevent exposure.
 Read the product’s material safety data sheets (MSDS) so you can identify symptoms and employ preventive and first aid measures.

 Hardener burns are uncommon.
 Mixed epoxy is unlikely to cause burns.
-By themselves, WEST SYSTEM and PRO-SET epoxy hardeners are moderately corrosive.
+By themselves, WEST SYSTEM epoxy hardeners are moderately corrosive.
 If left in contact with the skin, they can severely irritate it and cause moderate chemical burns.
 Chemical burns develop gradually, and first cause irritation and slight pain.
 The burn may discolor and slightly scar the skin.
 The time it takes for a hardener to cause a chemical burn depends on the area of contact and hardener concentration.
-When resin and hardener are mixed, the hardener is diluted and therefore less corrosive.
+When resin and hardener are mixed, the hardener is diluted and, therefore, less corrosive.
 Although mixed epoxy is less corrosive, never leave it on your skin.
 It cures rapidly and is difficult to remove.

 Breathing highly concentrated epoxy vapor can irritate the respiratory system and cause sensitization.
 At room temperature, epoxy vapors are unlikely to be highly concentrated.
 However, if you are already sensitized to epoxy, exposure to low concentrations of epoxy vapors can trigger an allergic reaction.
 At warmer temperatures and in unventilated spaces, the epoxy vapor levels increase.